Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Click on the video above to hear about Valerie Griggs’s publishing experience with Writer’s Relief!

-When our newest featured client, Valerie Griggs, was bitten by the poetry bug back in high school, becoming a published writer was a distant dream.
+When our featured client, Valerie Griggs, was bitten by the poetry bug back in high school, becoming a published writer was a distant dream.
 After all, poets should live some life before settling down to write!
 Now she’s getting her poetry published and enjoying more success than ever before.
 Valerie’s poetry has been published in Typishly, Litbreak Magazine, Apricity, Pisgah Review, and other journals!

 Read on and watch the video to hear how Writer’s Relief helped Valerie become a happy, published poet.

 In Valerie’s Own Words

 When I was a junior in high school, I liked to write: essays in English class, journaling, short stories.
 A writer in residence—a poet—came to spend some time at our school, and I went to his class.
 I can’t remember exactly what he said about my poems, but when he showed excitement and complimented the imagery, the poetry bug bit me.
 So I applied to a creative writing program and started the adventure.
 I did say to myself that I probably wouldn’t do much as a writer until my forties.
 Writers need to do some living.
 And I didn’t see myself as earning a living as a writer at all.
 Many poets were either rich or supported by patrons, or they had professions (banker, doctor, etc.), or they died broke.
 But the beautiful thing about writing is that you can do it all your life, no matter your circumstances or location.
 I am fifty-eight years old and I’m having more success with my writing than ever.